-A common disease of the airways, asthma is the most widespread chronic health problem in Australia.
+Asthma is a common disease of the airways and is the most widespread chronic health problem in Australia.
 During an asthma attack, the airways narrow, reducing the flow of air in and out of the lungs.
 This may lead to wheezing and coughing.
 Pollen, cigarette smoke, colds and flu can trigger an asthma attack.

-About one in 10 Australian adults and one in nine or 10 children have asthma.
-It is often associated with other allergic conditions like Hay fever and eczema.
+About one in 10 Australian adults and one in 9 or 10 children have asthma.
+It is often associated with other allergic conditions like hay fever and eczema.

 An asthma attack in-flight can be acutely incapacitating.
 A number of elements of the aviation environment can make asthma symptoms worse, including:

 - humid environment and high pollen counts during low altitude flight, which can trigger severe asthma attacks

 - inhalation of fumes from chemicals used in aircraft maintenance; or those caused by engine or electrical fires